kiks7/blog/content/notes/Android Internals IPC - Binder and Service Manager Perspective.md

 ## High level overview

-Binder is a Kernel module written in C++, mainly responsible to let processes securely, transparently and easily communicate with each other using a client-server architecture.
+Binder is a Kernel module written in C, mainly responsible to let processes securely, transparently and easily communicate with each other using a client-server architecture.
 The simplicity on how processes can interact together is awful, a client application just needs to call a method provided by the service (that is the server in the client-side architecture) and everything in between is handled by the Binder.
 With ‘everything in between’ I mean **Location**, **Delivery** and **credentials**.